classgraph/classgraph/README.md

 [See the wiki for complete documentation and usage information.](https://github.com/classgraph/classgraph/wiki)

+See the [code examples](https://github.com/classgraph/classgraph/wiki/Code-examples) page for examples of how to use the ClassGraph API.

 ## Status

 **Version 4.0.0-beta has been released**, with a completely revamped API.
 See the [porting notes](https://github.com/classgraph/classgraph/wiki/Porting-FastClasspathScanner-code-to-ClassGraph) for information on porting from the older FastClasspathScanner v3 API.